rejasupotaro/rejasupotaro.github.io/docs/index.md

-# Welcome

-Welcome to my blog where I share my thoughts and learnings.

-## About
+# About Me

+Hi, I'm Rejasupotaro!

 I explore various topics in technology, development, and creative experiments.
-This site hosts my blog posts about what I learn along the way.
+This blog is where I share my thoughts and learnings along the way.

+## What I Write About

+- Technology and development
+- Creative explorations
+- Things I'm learning

 ## Latest Posts

-Check out the [Blog](blog/index.md) for my latest posts and thoughts.
+Check out the [Blog](blog/index.md) for my latest posts.